Discover the authentic Mekong delta overnight cruise experience, stay on shore in cozy accommodation; Take day cruises on board comfortable sampans;

 sales@mekong-delta.com

-With us, no nonsense: clear and reliable services to make you discover the Mekong delta and the variety of life on the river.
+Expect from us clear and reliable services to make you discover the Mekong delta and life on the river.

 Departing from Cần Thơ, board comfortable sampans to explore the Mekong delta beyond floating markets, from a breakfast cruise to a grand day out.